MohamedIbrahimElMetwaly/MR-Net/README.md

 # MR-Net
 A reproduction of the MR-Net paper by Stanford Machine Learning group.
-A deep neural network that diagnoses knee MRI scans for abnormalities.
+A deep neural network for diagnosing knee MRI scans for abnormalities.
 ### Colaborators
 Mohamed Elsayed Abdelrehim